Companies are subject to tax on all income and are only allowed deductions on expenses that are related to the operations of the company.

 As a general rule, group-related shipping companies based in Denmark must make the same choice regarding the Tonnage Tax Scheme.
 However, shipping companies that do not have the same management or operating organisation and do not conduct business in related fields may be exempt from the joint decision provision.

 The Tonnage Tax Scheme is restricted to certain types of business activities.
 The entity must operate at least one vessel of minimum 20 GT used for commercial transportation of passengers or cargo between different destinations or hire out such vessels on time charter contracts for the same purpose.
 The ships must be owned or chartered on either ‘bareboat’ terms of a period not exceeding three years and where the capacity leased out is temporary excess capacity or one-to-seven year time-charter contracts with a call/buy option by the company.
-From income years starting 1 January 2020 or later any income from gross tonnage leased out on a bareboat basis exceeding 50% of the total gross tonnage is taxed under the general rules of Danish tax legislation.
-The assessment as to whether the condition is fulfilled is made at group level and the calculation of leased out gross tonnage does therefore not include bareboat leasing between group companies domiciled in an EU/EEA country.
+From income years starting 1 January 2020 or later, any income from gross tonnage leased out on a bareboat basis exceeding 50% of the total gross tonnage is taxed under the general rules of Danish tax legislation.
+The assessment as to whether the condition is fulfilled is made at group level, and the calculation of leased out gross tonnage therefore does not include bareboat leasing between group companies domiciled in an EU/EEA country.
 Certain restrictions apply for ships chartered on a time-charter basis without a call/buy option.
 The ships must be strategically and commercially managed from Denmark.
-From income years starting 1 January 2020 or later it will be possible to apply the provisions of the tonnage tax scheme even when the vessels are to some extend being being commercially and/or technically operated from another EU/EEA member state.
-However place of effective management will most likely still need to be observed in order not to fall outside Danish tax net all together
+From income years starting 1 January 2020 or later, it will be possible to apply the provisions of the Tonnage Tax Scheme even when the vessels are to some extent being commercially and/or technically operated from another EU/EEA member state.
+However, place of effective management will most likely still need to be observed in order not to fall outside the Danish tax net all together.

 Ship management companies may also use the Tonnage Tax Scheme.
 A ship manager is defined as a company doing business with crew management and technical management of ships qualified for use in the Tonnage Tax Scheme.
 It is a requirement that the ship manager has taken over the full operating responsibility and all obligations and responsibilities according to the International Safety Management codex.